 Limbing is removing the branches from a fallen tree.
 When limbing, leave larger lower limbs to support the log off the ground.
 Remove the small limbs in one cut as illustrated in the figure above.
-Branches under tension should be cut from the bottom up to avoid binding the chain saw.
+Branches under tension should be cut from the bottom up to avoid binding the

-- · Limb a tree only after it is cut down. - Leave the larger limbs underneath the felled tree to support the tree as you work. - Start at the base of the felled tree and work toward the top, cutting branches and limbs.
-Remove small limbs with one cut. - Keep the tree between you and the chain. - Remove larger, supporting branches with the 1/3, 2/3 cutting techniques described in the bucking section. - Always use an overcut to cut small and freely hanging limbs.
-Undercutting could cause limbs to fall and pinch the saw.
+- Limb a tree only after it is cut down.

+Leave the larger limbs underneath the work.

+- Start at the base of the felled tree and work toward the top, cutting branches and limbs.
+Remove small limbs with one cut.

+- Keep the tree between you and the chain.

+- Remove larger, supporting branches with the 1/3, 2/3 cutting techniques de-

+- scribed in the bucking section.

+Always use an overcut to cut small and freely hanging limbs.
+Undercuting could cause limbs to fall and pinch the saw.